 Stiff neck, while not a serious medical problem, will disturb daily activates and make sleeping difficult due to the associated pain.
 Many people will experience a stiff neck at least once in their lifetime as neck tendons and nerves are a delicate part of the body.
-Stiff neck is painful and makes it difficult to move the neck and is caused by injury, chronic discomfort, as part of an underlying disease, bad posture, sleeping in an awkward position, exercise straining, and even stress.
+Stiff neck is painful and makes it difficult to move the neck and is caused by injury, chronic discomfort, as part of an underlying disease like arthritis, bad posture, sleeping in an awkward position, exercise straining, and even stress.

 Home Remedies for Stiff Neck:

 Try these home, natural remedies for treating stiff neck.

 Cold packs relieve neck pain and ease stiff neck by limiting lactic acid buildup.
 Ice numbs pain and decreases inflammation.
 Heat compresses tighten muscles and should be applied after cold application and helps to increase blood circulation to the muscles.

 - Fill a plastic bag with ice and wrap it in a towel.

 - Apply to the neck, between the shoulders, or at the base of the head for 20 minutes.